HPInc/cloud_deployment_scripts/README.md

 workstations available for selection when adding existing remote workstation.

 ## dc-lb-cac-ws
-Same as dc-cac-ws, except the number of Connectors can be specified, and all the connectors are added to a Target Pool of a TCP Network Load Balancer.
-Auto- scaling is _not_ enabled.

-## dc-scale-cac-ws
-Same as dc-cac-ws, except the Connectors are deployed in a regional, auto- scaled managed instance group behind an HTTPS Load Balancer.
+Same as dc-cac-ws, except multiple Cloud Access Connectors are deployed in a managed instance group comprising a single backend-service.

+The number of Connectors can be specified in one of two ways:
+- a fixed number of instances, or
+- (TODO) a minimum and maximum number of instances in an auto-scaled group.
+In both cases, the Connectors will be deployed behind a GCP HTTPS Load Balancer with a single Global Load Balanced IP.

 ## dc-only
 A simple deployment of one Domain Controller, intended for testing Domain Controller operations.